newrelic/sidecar/README.md

  * [sidecar-dns](https://github.com/relistan/sidecar-dns) - a WIP project
    to serve DNS SRV records from Sidecar services state state.

+ * [Traefik plugin](https://github.com/Nitro/traefik) - A fork of Traefik
+   that can be backed by Sidecar.
+Useful as a gateway from the outside world into a Sidecar-based services environment.
+Working to get this plugin pushed upstream.

 Overview in Brief
 -----------------